• Skip to primary navigation

 Different types of cabbage have different nutrients, with green cabbage containing fiber, protein and vitamins C and K (Cleveland Clinic).

 My chicken cabbage soup is perfect for lunch on a colder day, and my vegan red cabbage and apple is so good as a side for your holiday meals!
-You can also fry cabbage in your skillet as a healthy side dish.
+You can also make a vegan fried cabbage recipe in your skillet as a tasty side dish.

 Collard greens